intel/libvpl/examples/interop/vpl-infer/README.md

     ```

-4. Set up oneAPI and OpenVINO environment:
+4. Set up oneAPI and OpenVINO™ toolkit environment:

     If the installation directories are `"/opt/intel/oneapi"`, and `"/opt/intel/openvino_2022"`
     ```